 lark studio

-I started writing a basic HTML website, as I last did circa Geocities 1999.
-Pretty soon I came to a question about the form tag, which I plugged into ChatGPT.
-Lo and behold, it generated a huge batch of code for me in a few seconds.
-The
+Pretty soon I came to a question about the form tag, which I plugged into the AI.
+Lo and behold, it generated a huge snippet of code in just a few seconds.
+After that

 💡

 One of my early discoveries was that ChatGPT needed context for the answers I was sending (i.e. the questions).
 This is obvious when you think about it, but the form tag is built for a human receiver and therefore doesn't do this automatically.
 What's more, the AI often needed some interpretation of those questions.
 For instance, 4/5 times it understood that by 'incubator' I meant 'a tech incubator.'
 But sometimes it would quip about chicken eggs.
 I wanted to ask another question about how many hours the user spent watching Y-Combinator vids on YouTube each week—the joke being that it's easier to consume content about startups than it is to actually build one.
 Unfortunately, ChatGPT didn't understand that watching-not-making was bad, and it would recommend the user watch more videos.
 In the end, to give full context for this question took more tokens than the payoff was worth.
-Moves like that changed the vibe from roast to potatoes.
+Moves like that changed the vibe from roast to potatoes, but, in the end, form matched function.

 I sent a working version to Jake, who recommended I add some style and, for fun, a tool tip.
 I grumbled to myself even as I knew he was right.
 A few hours later and not overthinking any of the AI-recommended style decisions, I landed on a professional-enough looking website.
-In response to blandifying the form and site, I should have meanified the model.
-But in the end, form matched function.

 • Month: January